bellarm/sudoku/README.md

 # sudoku
 Hello world!

 My name is Bella Mangunsong, and I am a computer science student at The University of New South Wales.
 I started this sudoku solver project for one of my computing subjects.
-At this point, I'm pretty sure this will solve any sudoku puzzle (maybe not a very hard one).
+At this point, I'm pretty sure this will solve any sudoku puzzle.
 Let me know if this could not solve your puzzle! :)

 Instruction: